Better Schools Won’t Fix America

 Read Education reform and the failure to repair inequality in America.

-What I’ve found out, decades overdue, is that education is tragically erroneous.
+I’ve found out, decades overdue, that education is tragically erroneous.
 American workers are suffering in massive component due to the fact they’re underpaid—and they’re underpaid due to the fact forty years of trickle-down policies have rigged the economy in want of rich humans like me.
-Americans are greater notably educated than ever earlier than, but despite that, and regardless of almost document-low unemployment, most American workers—in any respect ranges of tutorial attainment—have seen little if any wage increase for the reason that 2000.
+Americans are greater notably educated than ever earlier.
+Still, despite that, and regardless of almost document-low unemployment, most American workers—in any respect ranges of tutorial attainment—have seen little if any wage increase for the reason that 2000.

-To be clear: We need to do the whole lot we can to improve our public schools.
-But our training gadget can’t catch up on the methods our financial gadget is failing Americans.
+To be clear: We must do much to improve our public schools.
+But our training gadget can’t catch up on the methods our financial device is failing Americans.
 Even the most considerate and well-intentioned faculty-reform software can’t enhance academic outcomes if it ignores the unmarried finest driving force of scholar fulfillment: household earnings.

-Despite all the genuine flaws of the American training system, the country has many high-reaching public-school districts.
-Nearly they all are united by way of a thriving network of economically relaxed center-elegance households with enough political power to demand first-rate colleges, the time and sources to participate in those faculties, and the tax cash amply fund them.
-In quick, excellent public faculties are fabricated from a thriving middle elegance, no longer the opposite manner around.
+Despite all the genuine flaws of the American training system, the country has many high-reaching public school districts.
+Nearly all are united by a thriving network of economically relaxed center-elegance households with enough political power to demand first-rate colleges, the time and sources to participate in those faculties, and the tax cash amply fund them.
+Quick, excellent public faculties are fabricated from a thriving middle elegance, no longer the opposite manner.
 Pay people sufficient to afford dignified center-class lives, and extraordinary public schools will follow.
-But permit financial inequality to develop, and educational inequality will inevitably develop with it.
+But permit financial inequality to develop, and educational disparities will inevitably grow with it.

 By distracting us from those truths, education is part of the trouble.

-Whenever I talk with my wealthy pals approximately the dangers of rising monetary inequality, folks who don’t stare down at their shoes invariably push back with something approximately the woeful country of our public colleges.
+Whenever I talk with my wealthy pals approximately the dangers of rising monetary inequality, folks who don’t stare down at their shoes invariably push back with something roughly the woeful country of our public colleges.
 This perception is so entrenched that most of the philanthropic elite of America’s 50 biggest circle of relatives foundations—a clique that manages $one hundred forty-four billion in tax-exempt charitable property—40 claim training a key problem.
-Only one mentions whatever approximately the plight of running humans, monetary inequality, or wages.
-And due to the fact the richest Americans are so politically powerful, the effects in their beliefs go a long way beyond philanthropy.
+Only one mentions the plight of running humans, monetary inequality, or wages.
+And because the richest Americans are so politically powerful, the effects on their beliefs go a long way beyond philanthropy.